I NEED TO CATCH A GIANT BLUEFIN TUNA

 I don't know how to fish: Charter boats are wonderful places to learn and grow skills.
 There will always be a Deckhand or two on the boat available to help you.
 Deckhands are friendly and knowledgeable and there to help you: ready your rod and tie terminal tackle, bait hooks, cast or drop for you, get your fish out of the water and into the boat, process / gut and gill / fillet your fish.
 They work for tips.
 I am also happy to help however you need.

 What is a Deckhand: Deckhands are the hands on the deck of the boat and a newbies best friend.
 They are given orders from the captain to aid in mooring and anchoring and assisting however is needed.
 They are also here to help you with anything you may need.
 Baiting hooks, tying line and tackle, netting / gaffing your fish, etc..
 They are NOT here to get you drinks or food from the galley and they are not to be disrespected.
-Tip them 15-20% as a standard, anything above is welcomed
+Tip them 15-20% as a standard, anything above is welcomed.

 Tipping: Deckhands work for tips and that is typically 15-20% of the ticket cost.
 Tips get split between deckhands if there are multiple deckhands onboard, one tip for the crew is the expectation.
 Cash is king here, some deckhands use Venmo or cash app but on boats where there is more than one, its best to put the cash in the jar.
 Galley workers have their own tip jar and that's regular service-based tipping of whatever you feel is good.
 I toss a few bucks in there if I use the galley.

 How to Fillet: The deckhands / landing will always fillet your fish for you on day trips.
 Deckhands typically have a per bag or per fish rate ranging from a few bucks for a few fish to $20-40 for bigger fish.
 Rock fish is usually a flat fee of $20-35 per bag and the bigger fish are something like $7-12 a fish.
 Venmo and Cash app are used often as this is not part of the tip.
 Nothing beats cash.
 For CRAB, the bait shop will process your catch for a fee.
 They are in the parking lot next to Hana.
+Or you can follow Reed and DIY.

 How many fish can I catch: On the boats mentioned above, you will be fishing for: crab, rockfish, ling cod, halibut, striped bass, sharks, salmon (when legal), sturgeon, and the occasional tuna.
 Each fish has its own limits and restrictions.
 Rockfish: 10x with sub bag limits for specific species.
 Ling cod: 2x over 22 inches.
 Halibut: 2-3x depending on current regulations over 22 inches.
-Salmon: CLOSED for 2023/24 season.
+Salmon: LIMITED 2025 season.
 Striped Bass: 2x over 18 inches.
 Shark: 3x over 36 inches.
 Sturgeon: 1x WHITE sturgeon only, between 40 inches and 60 inches.
 Report card required.
 Dungeness Crab: 10x over 5.75 inches.
 Crab Endorsement Required.

 Reference: https://wildlife.ca.gov/Fishing/Ocean/Regulations/Fishing-Map/Central